awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 The following are some limitations to using native backup and restore:
 + You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.
-+ We strongly recommend that you don't restore a backup file from one time zone to a different time zone\.
-If you restore a backup file from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
++ We strongly recommend that you don't restore backups from one time zone to a different time zone\.
+If you restore backups from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
-+ Backing up databases larger than 1 TB in size is not supported\.
++ Native backups of databases larger than 1 TB are not supported\.
-+ You can't restore databases larger than 4 TB in size\.
-Restoring databases on SQL\-Server Express is limited by the MSSQL edition to 10GB or less\.
++ RDS supports native restores of databases up to 5 TB\.
+Native restores of databases on SQL Server Express are limited by the MSSQL edition to 10 GB or less\.
-+ You can't back up a database during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
++ You can't do a native backup during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
-+ On Multi\-AZ DB instances, you can only restore databases backed up in full recovery model\.
++ On Multi\-AZ DB instances, you can only natively restore databases that are backed up in full recovery model\.
-+ Calling the RDS procedures for backup/restore within a transaction is not supported\.
++ Calling the RDS procedures for native backup and restore within a transaction is not supported\.
-+ Backup files are encrypted with the specified KMS key using the "Encryption\-Only" crypto mode\.
-When you are restoring encrypted backup files, you should be aware they were encrypted with the "Encryption\-Only" crypto mode\.
++ Native backup files are encrypted with the specified AWS Key Management Service key using the "Encryption\-Only" crypto mode\.
+When you are restoring encrypted backup files, be aware that they were encrypted with the "Encryption\-Only" crypto mode\.

-We recommend that you use native backup and restore to migrate your database to Amazon RDS if your database can be offline while the backup file is created, copied, and restored\.
+If your database can be offline while the backup file is created, copied, and restored, we recommend that you use native backup and restore to migrate it to RDS\.
 If your on\-premises database can't be offline, we recommend that you use the AWS Database Migration Service to migrate your database to Amazon RDS\.
-For more information, see [ What Is AWS Database Migration Service? ](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)
+For more information, see [ What Is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)

-Native backup and restore is not intended to replace the data recovery capabilities of the cross\-region snapshot copy feature\.
+Native backup and restore isn't intended to replace the data recovery capabilities of the cross\-region snapshot copy feature\.
 We recommend that you use snapshot copy to copy your database snapshot to another region for cross\-region disaster recovery in Amazon RDS\.
 For more information, see [Copying a Snapshot](USER_CopySnapshot.md)\.

 ## Setting Up for Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Enabling"></a>

-There are three components you'll need to set up for native backup and restore:
+To set up for native backup and restore, you need three components:

-+ An Amazon S3 bucket to store your backup files\.
+1. An Amazon S3 bucket to store your backup files\.

    You need to have an S3 bucket to use for your backup files and then upload backups you want to migrate to RDS\.
 If you already have an Amazon S3 bucket, you can use that\.
 If you don't, you can [ create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html)\.
 Alternatively, you can choose to have a new bucket created for you when you add the `SQLSERVER_BACKUP_RESTORE` option by using the AWS Management Console\.

-  For information on using S3, see the Amazon Simple Storage Service Getting Started Guide for a simple introduction, or the Amazon Simple Storage Service Console User Guide for in\-depth details\.
+   For information on using S3, see the *Amazon Simple Storage Service Getting Started Guide *for a simple introduction\.
+For more depth, see the *Amazon Simple Storage Service Console User Guide*\.

-+ An AWS Identity and Access Management \(IAM\) role to access the bucket\.
+1. An AWS Identity and Access Management \(IAM\) role to access the bucket\.

    If you already have an IAM role, you can use that\.
 If you don't have an IAM role, you can create a new one manually\.
 Alternatively, you can choose to have a new IAM role created for you when you add the `SQLSERVER_BACKUP_RESTORE` option by using the AWS Management Console\.

-If you want to create a new IAM role manually, or attach trust and permissions policies to an existing IAM role, take the approach discussed in the next section\.
+   If you want to create a new IAM role manually, take the approach discussed in the next section\.
+Also, if you want to attach trust and permissions policies to an existing IAM role, take the approach discussed in the next section\.

-+ The `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance\.
+1. The `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance\.

    To enable native backup and restore on your DB instance, you add the `SQLSERVER_BACKUP_RESTORE` option to an option group on your DB instance\.
-For more information and instructions, see [Microsoft SQL Server Native Backup and Restore Support](Appendix.SQLServer.Options.BackupRestore.md)\.
+For more information and instructions, see [Support for Native Backup and Restore in Microsoft SQL Server](Appendix.SQLServer.Options.BackupRestore.md)\.

 ### Manually Creating an IAM Role for Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Enabling.IAM"></a>

 If you want to manually create a new IAM role to use with native backup and restore, you create a role to delegate permissions from the Amazon RDS service to your Amazon S3 bucket\.
 When you create an IAM role, you attach trust and permissions policies\.
-The trust policy allows rds to assume this role\.
+The trust policy allows RDS to assume this role\.
 The permission policy defines the actions this Role can do\.
 For more information about creating the role, see [ Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.

 For the native backup and restore feature, use trust and permissions policies similar to the examples in this section\.
 In following example, we use the service principle name `rds.amazon.aws.com` as an alias for all service accounts\.
 In the other examples, we specify an Amazon Resource Name \(ARN\) to identify another account, user, or role that we're granting access to in the trust policy\.